 Q:4- Are ATM services available in Yamunotri?

-Ans: There is no ATM available in Yamunotri.
-We recommend withdrawing cash from places like Barkot, Naugaon or Damta before you go.
+Ans: There are no ATMs at Yamunotri.
+We recommend withdrawing cash from places like Barkot, Naugaon, or Damta before you go.

 Conclusion